google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 We should always check that the end use of our type is covered by the font’s license.
 There’s often a different license required for web fonts to desktop fonts, or even usage in apps and ebooks.
 The price to license a font for a personal logo may differ from the cost of using it on a news website served to millions of users, and it’s up to us or our client to confirm the correct usage.

-Because price can vary depending on the fonts we choose and their end uses, affordability should also be another constraint to help us narrow our choices.
+Because price can vary depending on the fonts we choose and their end uses, affordability is another constraint that can help narrow our choices.

 <figure>